Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ifconfig ix0
 ```

-You should see your IPv6 global address (GUA):
+In addition to your IPv4, you should see your IPv6 global address (GUA):

 ```
 inet6 2600:4040:AAAA:BBBB::1 prefixlen 64
 ```
-## The IPv6 Prefix Delegation model (This ain't IPv4):
+## The IPv6 Prefix Delegation model (This ain't IPv4!):

 Verizon FiOS assigns a **delegated IPv6 prefix** (typically a /56) to your router via DHCPv6 rather than assigning a Global Unicast Address (GUA) directly to the router’s WAN interface.
 This aligns with IPv6’s design principles, which support end-to-end connectivity without the need for NAT.